SAP-archive/smb-assistant-bot/README.md

 * [Sales Analysis demo based SAP Business One](https://youtu.be/mWy4Zu2zYG4)
 * [Sales Analysis demo based SAP Business ByDesign](https://youtu.be/D5ZK3hzDvlI)

-In addition, this sample bot can be easily extended to accomodate other analytics question about delivery performance, purchasing, financial etc by adding new intents for analytics questions in [smb-recast-bot](https://recast.ai/yatseali/smb-recast-bot) and mapping configuration of intent to semantics in [intents_mapping](https://github.com/B1SA/smb-recast-bot/blob/master/server/lib/config/intents_mapping.js)
+In addition, this sample bot can be easily extended to accomodate other analytics question about delivery performance, purchasing, financial etc.Please refer to [this document](https://github.com/B1SA/smb-recast-bot/server/README.md).

 The transactional scenario such as placing an order, checking the delivery status etc is also possible through SAP Conversational AI(formerly recast.ai), Service Layer of SAP Business One and OData API of SAP Business ByDesign.
 However, you may refer to [SMB Market Place Assistant Bot](https://github.com/B1SA/smbmkt) for reference, as the transactional scenario is no part of this sample.